sindrie15/syllabus/README.md

 * Guest lecture: Jakob from Tempo on testing.

 #### Lab
+Use a strict TDD approach to implement server logic.
 Get the server into a state to accept create game commands.
 Implement automatic acceptance tests.

 #### Reading material